Malgsx/Advent-of-AI---Block-/README.md

 ## Credits

-Created for the Winter Festival
+Created for the Winter Festival as part of **Block's Advent of AI** challenge.

+### Special Thanks
+- **[Block](https://block.xyz/)** - For creating and hosting the Advent of AI challenge, inspiring developers to build with AI tools
+- **Goose AI** - The AI assistant that helped build this project
-Inspired by *The Legend of Zelda* series (all content is original and non-copyrighted)
+- *The Legend of Zelda* series - For inspiration (all content is original and non-copyrighted)

+### Challenge Information
+This project was created as Day 1 of Block's Advent of AI challenge, where developers use Goose (Block's open-source AI coding assistant) to build creative projects over 23 days.

+Learn more about the challenge: [Block's Advent of AI](https://www.adventof.ai/)

 ### Technologies Used
 - Web Audio API